sailfish009/openstructure/modules/img/alg/doc/alg.rst

 Fourier Transforming Images
 ----------------------------

-An image can be Fourier-transformed using either the FFT algorithm or the DFT algorithm.
-The difference between the two is that the DFT algorithm honors the :ref:`spatial-origin` of the image, and applies the corresponding phase shift in Fourier space.
-The FFT does not follow this behavior.
+An image can be Fourier-transformed using either the :class:`FFT` algorithm or the :class:`DFT` algorithm.
+The difference between the two is that the :class:`DFT` algorithm honors the :ref:`spatial-origin` of the image, and applies the corresponding phase shift in Fourier space.
+The :class:`FFT` does not follow this behavior.

 .. code-block:: python